 We could discuss what the couple should have done (work more, spend less, beg or borrow from family and friends instead of going to the car-title loan place).
 Or we could discuss what kind of laws might help protect people from this sort of lending (limits on interest rates or fees? mandate that all loans must allow repayment in some large number of monthly payments?).

 But what I want to say most is simply this: Debt can be an awful, evil, horrible thing and must be used with extreme care and caution and avoided as much as possible.
+Compound interest either works for you, or it works against you — and the higher the rate, the harder it works.
+The interest on credit card debt can be financially debilitating … and the interest on car-title loans can be several times higher.

 If you are unable to borrow a small amount like $500* by just filling out a couple forms and signing on the dotted line (without putting up your car or any other valuable property as collateral), then you shouldn’t be borrowing money at all.
 The system is telling you that you are not a good borrower.
 You are not a good risk.
 If you proceed you will be treated accordingly.